msveshnikov/ai-coach/src/Training.md

-# App.jsx Documentation
+# Training.jsx Documentation

 ## Overview

-`App.jsx` is the main component of the AI Coach application, a React-based web application that generates customized football training sessions using AI.
+`Training.jsx` is the main component of the AI Coach application, a React-based web application that generates customized football training sessions using AI.
 The component integrates with Chakra UI for styling and layout, and communicates with an API to generate training plans.